The Proposed Amendments to California’s Employment Legislation Regarding Automated-Decision Systems

 An automated-decision system (ADS) is a computational process, including one derived from machine learning, statistics, or other data processing or artificial intelligence techniques, that screens, evaluates, categorises, recommends, or makes or facilitates employment-related decisions.
 This includes systems used to direct job advert targeting, screening resumes, analysis of facial expressions, word choice, and voices in video interviews, computer-based tests and game-based assessments, and the measurement of constructs such as personality, aptitude, cognitive ability, or cultural fit through automated tests.

-Automated-Decision System (ADS) data
+What is Automated-Decision System (ADS) data?

 Under the proposed amendments to California’s employment legislation, it is prohibited to use automated-decision systems that limit, express a preference for, or screen out applicants based on protected characteristics or proxies of characteristics unless there is an affirmative defence for using this criterion.